Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 Project Description: | This summer project aims at introducing the student to methods of research regarding the emergence of international law.
 Emphasis will be placed on data collection and analysis.
 The summer project will be conducted entirely in English.
 The key outcomes are for the students to:

-(1) Develop the knowledge and understanding of the core principles of empirical legal research; |
+– develop his/her knowledge and understanding of the core principles of empirical legal research; |

 Research Project (2): | Understanding Globalisation |